Introducing Guide Labs: Engineering Interpretable and Auditable AI Systems

 To demonstrate that our approach is feasible, and that constraining models do not sacrifice performance, we have developed an interpretable LLM that:

-We have shown that It is possible to train large-scale generative models that are engineered to be interpretable without sacrificing performance.
+We have shown that it is possible to train large-scale generative models that are engineered to be interpretable without sacrificing performance.
 We are excited to continue to scale these models to match current alternatives, expand the range of interpretability features we provide, and partner with select organizations to test the model.
-Reach out to us at: info@guidelabs.ai if you would like to learn more.
+Reach out to us at: [email protected] if you would like to learn more.

 Join Us

 We have assembled a team of interpretability researchers and engineers with an excellent track record in the field.
 We are hiring machine learning engineers, full-stack developers, and researchers to join us.
-If you are interested in joining our team, reach out to careers@guidelabs.ai.
+If you are interested in joining our team, reach out to [email protected].